grafana/AWS_Workshop/lab_1/lab_1_instructions.md

 - Create a Grafana dashboard.
 - Add and configure panels to visualize data from the Amazon CloudWatch and AWS X-Ray plugins.

-## Prerequisites

-- Ensure you have received your Grafana Cloud login details via email.
-Contact a Grafana Labs team member if you haven't.

 ## Scenario

 You are a part of the DevOps/SRE team at FictionTech, which is in charge of overseeing a recommendations service integrated within the company’s website.
 This service aims to increase user engagement and sales by providing real-time, tailored product recommendations.
 You have been tasked with creating a dashboard to help the teams better understand this application's performance.
 Below is the architectural breakdown of the recommendations service: